-Previous laureates of the Prize include former US Vice President Al Gore, Wikipedia founder Jimmy Wales, author Margaret Atwood, geneticist Craig Venter and artificial intelligence pioneer Marvin Minsky.
+Until 2021, the Prize recognized outstanding contributions to humanity in all fields of endeavor and awarded three prizes of $1 million in rotating fields.
+Previous laureates of the Prize include former US Vice President Al Gore, Wikipedia founder Jimmy Wales, author Margaret Atwood, geneticist Craig Venter and immunologist Anthony Fauci.

 While the Foundation’s signature initiative is the Dan David Prize, it supports additional projects, in Israel and other countries, especially in archaeological and historical research, anthropology and palaeontology, environmental protection and education, as well as the preservation of Jewish heritage.
 The Foundation accepts grant requests by invitation only.

 In light of the pressing needs brought about by the Coronavirus pandemic, the Dan David Foundation has decided to step outside its usual funding remit and provide targeted emergency aid to medical and other institutions, with a focus on countries where the Foundation is particularly active.
 The Foundation has allocated USD 3 million to help fund hospitals and other organizations dealing with this unprecedented crisis.
 The first round of recipients included the Italian Red Cross as well as a number of hospitals in Israel, namely the Shamir Medical Center, Emek Medical Center, Reuth Rehabilitation Hospital and Ziv Medical Center.
 The funds were used to purchase respirators, personal protective equipment and address other urgent medical needs which will assist these organizations in testing and treating Coronavirus patients.